Starting a Small Business 101

 That’s a lot of questions we just threw at you.
 Essentially, your plan has to answer one critical question: How will you achieve the kind of sales volume required to keep the doors open and set your business up for growth?

-How to Start a Small Business: You’ve Got Options
+Starting a Small Business: You’ve Got Options

 For many aspiring small business owners, the risks associated with starting from scratch leads them to explore other options.
 Broadly speaking, you can break down the entry points for small, local business ownership into three categories: